ngeorgiev/gemeinwohl-oekonomie/README.md

  * [Nikolay Georgiev](http://nikolay-georgiev.net), [sinnwerkstatt Medienagentur GmbH](https://www.sinnwerkstatt.com/), Berlin

 ## Contribute
+### Send a bug or propose new features
+If you want to send a bug, or want a new feature for the online GWÖ-Matrix, please:
+ * [Create a new issue here](https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/issues/new) (you will need a GitHub account)
+ * You can write in English or German.

+### Contribute to the source code
- * Fork, improve and send a pull request.
+ * Fork, improve it and send a pull request.

 ## Learn more
  * Visit the official [Gemeinwohl-Ökonomie website](http://www.gemeinwohl-oekonomie.de/).